Contention Pricing

 In truth, low-income commuters stand to benefit a great deal from L.A.’s experiment.
 Only 25% of the project’s budget will be spent on developing the new toll lanes; the bulk of the money will pay for public-transit improvements, including the purchase of 57 new express buses traveling the affected routes.
 And by law, the money from the tolls must be spent on transit or carpool improvements in the same corridor where the funds were generated.

 This entry was posted on Tuesday, June 16th, 2009 at 7:49 am and is filed under Cars, Cities, Commuting, Congestion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.